June 5, 2024

 Fun fact: Your cash flow is not your profitability

 When some managers hear the term “profitability,” the initial thought might be a growing bank account.
 They similarly might think of their income statement.
 What many managers forget is that there are also cash movements in the business that are not reflected in the income statement.
-There is a natural disconnect between cash flow and operating profitability that generally stems from accounting rules.
-Things like capital raises, inventory purchases, real estate transactions, sales taxes, and other balance sheet activities impact cash without touching income statement profitability.

 Income statements are also known as “profit and loss” statements.
-Any activity that does not meet the profit or loss criteria would not show up on that statement, and would therefore impact overall profitability.
+Any activity that does not meet the profit or loss criteria would not show up on that statement and would therefore impact overall profitability.
 Here are a few examples:

 • Raising equity capital is not revenue.
 Instead, it increases the bank account balance and equity portion of the balance sheet.
 People are investing in the company, but not paying for products.
 Accounting rules treat cash injections from investments and loans as balance sheet activity because they are changes in the capital structure and net worth of the business.